The Best Easter Candy Everyone Wants in Their Baskets This Year

 Skittles Fun Size Impossible Egg Hunt

 Instead of plastic eggs, hide these fun-size packages of Skittles around the house.
 The special wrappers make them extra hard to find.
 Let the hunt begin!
+Here’s one Skittles color that people care for the least.

 See’s Candies Sweet Surprise Chicks